juvu/DayTrade-SwingTrade/Millennial Stock Trading.md

 ## Overnight
 * Increasing volume
-* Close above previous resistence
+* Close above previous resistance
 * Uptrend or breakout on the daily
 * Clean daily chart
 * First or second green candle
-* Familar with the name
+* Familiar with the name

 ## Swing
 * Increasing volume